kornia/kornia/docs/source/module_intro/augmentation_module.rst

 Customization
 -------------

 Kornia provides useful 2D and 3D augmentation base classes for an easier customization of your new augmenatation ideas.
 In general, all augmentations shall inherit from either ``AugmentationBase2D``, ``AugmentationBase3D`` or ``AugmentationBaseMix``.
+Those base classes would handle:
+    1) forward/backward operations.
-Those base classes would handle 1) forward/backward operations, 2) which images to apply the augmentation in a batch, 3) the device and dtype for random numbers, 4) if to compute the transformation matrices.
+    2) which images to apply the augmentation in a batch.
+    3) the device and dtype for random numbers
+    4) if to compute the transformation matrices.

 You shall only need to implement 4 intuitive functions:

     a. **__init__**: To define the learnable or static parameters.
     b. **generate_parameters**: The function to generate the augmentation parameters, that returns a dict with {key: tensor} paradigm.
 Note that the random states are **NOT** reproducible across devices.